 That starts with hotel lounge access with every stay, where available.

-Gold provides only "enhanced" room upgrades and a possible 2pm late check-out given as key benefits, with no complimentary lounge access or breakfast.
+Gold provides only "enhanced" room upgrades and a possible 2pm late check-out as its key benefits, with no complimentary lounge access or breakfast.

-Shangri-La Golden Circle: Jade
+Shangri-La Golden Circle sweet spot: Jade

 With a little over 100 participating hotels worldwide, Shangri-La's Golden Circle program isn't as far-reaching as many of the larger chains, but the scheme's Jade membership tier can be unlocked after only 10 stays or 20 nights each year.